Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{Adjusted speed gain}

 Table \ref{XP3 table speed gain} shows the results of the adjusted speed gain.
 As explained in the procedure section, the speed gains were obtained 4 times for each condition from each participant (i.e., 2 repetitions for each ascending and descending series), and these speed gains were averaged.
 All average speed gains were below 1.0 for the downhill condition and above 1.0 for the uphill condition.
 We conducted a paired t-test with Bonferroni correction within each slope condition.
-As a result, a trend was found in the pairs of uphill-control and uphill-downward conditions (p = 0.067, d = 0.64).
+Consequently, no statistical differences were found.
+Note that these gains were derived from the SHeF-WIP output $\times$ 2.02.